-What most defines the eclectic look is a blend of different styles combined in such a way that they complement each other, instead of clashing.
+What most defines the eclectic look is a blend of different styles that complement each other, instead of clashing.
 Love your Art Deco dresser and your rustic bed?
-Then you understand the heart of the eclectic style – it’s fine to fill your bedroom with pieces you love, even if they aren’t traditional matches.
+Then you understand the heart of the eclectic style—it’s fine to fill your bedroom with pieces you love, even if they aren’t traditional matches.

 03 of 08